-In order to avoid that hassle, follow these simple practices, and help make your holiday season less stressful:
+To avoid that hassle, follow these simple practices, and help make your holiday season less stressful:

-Avoid Over Using Your Garbage Disposal
+Avoid OverUsing Your Garbage Disposal

 From everyone here at Done Plumbing and Heating, we wish you a happy and safe holiday season!